-- Require all payers to make publicly available-in an easily accessible electronic format coverage policies and documentation requirements for items and services requiring prior authorization.
-If coverage policies and/or criteria are developed or overseen by a third-party LBM under contract with the payer, this information should be clearly marked to provide full transparency and accountability when patients and medical providers have questions about a given coverage policy. - Require all payers to publish annual prior authorization use and performance statistics to include: the number of prior authorization requests received, the number of prior authorizations granted and denied with decision timeframes, the number of incomplete prior authorizations, denial reasons, and the number of denied prior authorization requests appealed and the results.
-To ensure the data is meaningful, these metrics should be broken down by ordering provider specialty. - Require payers to make public a summary by test description and HCPCS code of number of prior authorization requests received and granted, not completed or denied.
+- Require all payors to make publicly available-in an easily accessible electronic format-coverage policies and documentation requirements for items and services requiring prior authorization.
+If coverage policies and/or criteria are developed or overseen by a third-party LBM under contract with the payor, this information should be clearly marked to provide full transparency and accountability when patients and medical providers have questions about a given coverage policy. - Require all payors to publish annual prior authorization use and performance statistics to include: the number of prior authorization requests received, the number of prior authorizations granted and denied with decision timeframes, the number of incomplete prior authorizations, denial reasons, and the number of denied prior authorization requests appealed and the results.
+To ensure the data is meaningful, these metrics should be broken down by ordering provider specialty. - Require payors to make public a summary by test description and HCPCS code of the number of prior authorization requests received and granted, not completed, or denied. - Require CMS to establish a "hotline" through which providers can identify instances when payors have failed to comply with CMS rules on prior authorization and to develop a clear resolution process outside of the appeal process when prior authorization problems are reported.

-&lt;sup>2 CMS Interoperability and Prior Authorization final rule (CMS-0057-F), 89 FR 8758
+2 CMS Interoperability and Prior Authorization final rule (CMS-0057-F), 89 FR 8758